What you can expect from us

 - work to make legal services accessible and affordable.

-- check a firm is regulated by us, to help you make the right choice when using legal services
+- check a solicitor or firm, to help you make the right choice when using legal services

 - report an issue or concern about a solicitor's or firm's conduct to us